TomaraPetty/react-portfolio/README.md

 ## Test
 * When you open the page the background should be animated.
-* Text should be animated at the center of the page.
+* Text should be animated typing at the center of the page.
 * If either of these are not working, stop your server and run `npm i` to install required packages.

 ## Author